AkshadAp17/Vista/replit.md

 - July 05, 2025.
 Enhanced vehicle card UI with Like and Share functionality using local storage
 - July 05, 2025.
 Price display properly formatted as currency in vehicle listings
 - July 05, 2025.
 Implemented comprehensive social features: like/unlike vehicles, share with native API fallback to clipboard
+- July 05, 2025.
+Successfully migrated from Replit Agent to Replit environment with environment variables configuration
+- July 05, 2025.
+Configured MongoDB Atlas connection with intelligent fallback to Memory Server for development stability
+- July 05, 2025.
+Integrated dotenv for proper environment variable management with user credentials
+- July 05, 2025.
+Application running successfully in production-ready configuration with all core features functional

 ## Admin Credentials